-Lőrinc Nyáry was a jumpy and ill-tempered warrior that suited him well in times of war but served him not in dealing with his fellow-captains.
+Lőrinc Nyáry was a jumpy and ill-tempered warrior.
+It suited him well in times of war but served him not in dealing with his fellow captains.
 He looked at Balassa scornfully and thought to himself how true it was what was said about the Captain of Léva behind his back:

-“He has never-ever obeyed to any orders coming from rulers, religion or anybody in his entire life.”
+“He has never-ever obeyed any orders coming from rulers, religion, or anybody in his entire life.”
 Aloud, he said this much: